+Litigation.
 Durante, et al v.
 QUALCOMM: On February 2, 2000, three former employees filed a putative class action against the Company, alleging unlawful age discrimination in their selection for layoff in 1999, and seeking monetary damages based thereon.
 On April 15, 2003, the United States District Court for the Southern District of California granted the Company's summary judgment motions as to all then-remaining class members' disparate impact claims.
 On June 18, 2003, the Court ordered decertification of the class and dismissed the remaining claims of the opt-in plaintiffs without prejudice.
-Plaintiffs have filed an appeal.
-On June 20, 2003, 76 of the opt-in plaintiffs filed an action in the same court, alleging violations of the Age Discrimination in Employment Act as a result of their layoffs in 1999.
-To date, the complaint has not been served.
-On January 14, 2005, 40 of the class members agreed to dismiss all pending claims against the Company in exchange for a waiver of litigation costs by the Company.
+Plaintiffs have filed an appeal, which was argued on June 22, 2005.
+On June 20, 2003, 76 of the opt-in plaintiffs filed, but have not yet served, a new action in the same court, alleging violations of the Age Discrimination in Employment Act as a result of their layoffs in 1999.
+To date, all but 27 of the class members and plaintiffs agreed to dismiss all pending appeals and claims against the Company in exchange for a waiver of litigation costs.

 Zoltar Satellite Alarm Systems, Inc. v.
 QUALCOMM, Inc. and SnapTrack, Inc.: On March 30, 2001, Zoltar Satellite Alarm Systems, Inc. filed suit against QUALCOMM and its subsidiary SnapTrack, Inc. in the United States District Court for the Northern District of California seeking monetary damages and injunctive relief based on the alleged infringement of three patents.
 Following a verdict and finding of no infringement of Zoltar's patent claims, the Court entered a judgment in favor of the Company and SnapTrack on Zoltar's complaint and awarded the Company and SnapTrack their costs of suit.
-Zoltar has noticed an appeal, and the Company and SnapTrack have filed a responsive notice.
+Zoltar filed a notice of appeal, and the Company and SnapTrack filed a responsive notice and motion to dismiss.
+Zoltar's appeal was dismissed and the issue of reaching a final judgment on issues aside from non-infringement is pending before the district court.